Noncommutative Coordinate Picture of the Quantum Phase Space: On the Noncommutative Coordinate Functions

-At the end of the last section, we mentioned that the full K\"ahlerian function, which is a representation of the corresponding operator as a quantum observable, is locally determined by the functional value and the values of the coordinate derivatives of the first two orders.
-Here above, we have given explicit results for the noncommutative coordinate functions as the K\"ahlerian functions for the operators as intuitive coordinate observables.
-The functions are hence a form of noncommutative coordinates for the ${\mathcal H}$ and ${\mathcal P}$.
-Checking how the functions and their derivatives at a point may determine the point as given by the set of complex number coordinates, we have quite an amazing story.
+bearing in mind an unphysical overall phase factor ambiguity.
+We use here the latter expression for simplicity.
+Looking at the noncommutative values for ${\za_i}$ and ${\bar\za_i}$, we have quite an amazing story.
 For example, the set of values for ${\widetilde{{X}}^{\bar{\za}_j}_{[\bar{n}]}}$, for any one ${\bar{\za}_j}$, is really like the full set of $z^{[n]}$ coordinate values.
 Knowing their values can completely fix the state vector.
-Of course that is based on our knowledge of the factors $i\sqrt{\frac{n_j}{2\hbar}}$ which are really the constant values of the nonvanishing second derivatives.
-If we can determine all values of such components of a covector for a normalized state vector up to an overall phase, we could have all values of the $z^{[n]}$ coordinates up to the undetermined phase, and hence determine the exact physical state and all the information about the local representations of the full set of noncommutative coordinate observables, {\em i.e.} the Taylor series expansions of their corresponding K\"ahlerian functions.
-The calculations involved are more tedious, but the story is essentially the same when we look at the set of ${\tilde{{X}}^{\bar{\za}_j}_{[\bar{n}]}}$ or ${{{X}}^{\bar{\za}_j}_{[\bar{n}]}}$ values, except that we need also the $f_{\bar{\za}_j}$ value.
+Of course that is based on our knowledge of the factors $i\sqrt{\frac{n_j}{2\hbar}}$ which are really the constant values of the nonvanishing second derivatives, {\em i.e.} a $\widetilde{\nabla}_{\!\!m} {\widetilde{X}}_{\!\ssc\zb_{\bar{n}}}(\phi)$.
+Furthermore, the simple results is special to the coordinate system, or basis of ${\mathcal H}$ adopted, the definition of which involved all ${\za_i}$ and ${\bar\za_i}$, or $\hat{x}_i$ and $\hat{p}_i$.
+Hence, if we can determine all values of such components of a covector for a normalized state vector up to an overall phase, we could have all values of the $z^{[n]}$ coordinates up to the undetermined phase, and hence determine the exact physical state and all the information about the local representations of the full set of noncommutative coordinate observables, {\em i.e.} the Taylor series expansions of their corresponding K\"ahlerian functions.
+The calculations involved are more tedious, but the story is essentially the same when we look at the set of ${\tilde{{X}}^{\bar{\za}_j}_{[\bar{n}]}}$ or ${{{X}}^{\bar{\za}_j}_{[\bar{n}]}}$ values, except that we also need the $f_{\bar{\za}_j}$ value.
 For example, we start with $z^{[n]}= \frac{-i}{f_{\bar{\za}_j}} {\tilde{{X}}^{\bar{\za}_j}_{\ssc[\bar{n}]}}$ for all $[n]$ with $n_j=0$ and recursively each $z^{[n]}$ with increasing $n_j$ is given by $ \frac{-i}{f_{\bar{\za}_j}} ( {\tilde{{X}}^{\bar{\za}_j}_{\ssc[\bar{n}]}} + \sqrt{\frac{n_j}{2\hbar}} z^{[{n}]}_{j-} )$.
 So, the set of `noncommutative values' \cite{079} for the noncommutative coordinate operators can be seen as carrying a lot of redundant information about the state.
+The matter certainly worth further careful studies, but here we show what we want to focus on, that the knowing the noncommutative values of the noncommutative coordinates in terms of their representations as the infinite numbers of complex numbers allows us to determine the exact physical state or its coordinates in the (projective) Hilbert space.